Flower’s First Night

 It pressed its weight against the vault, fighting against his efforts to

 get to safety.
-He pushed back, the entrance
+Flower pushed back, the entrance

 ajar, opening and closing as the giant head and jaw tried to squeeze its way in.
 Flower’s muscles strained.
 He braced his legs, thighs burning with